StefanYves/TOP-TodoList/README.md

 # TOP-TodoList

-Welcome to the Advanced Todo List Manager, a powerful JavaScript-based application with Tailwind CSS styling and Webpack integration.
+Welcome to the Todo List Manager, a powerful JavaScript-based application with Tailwind CSS styling and Webpack integration.
 This project allows you to organize your tasks into projects, mark tasks as done, and utilizes local storage for persistent data.

 # How It's Made

 Tech Used: HTML, JavaScript, Tailwind CSS, Webpack

 I've designed this Todo List Manager to provide a robust and user-friendly experience for task organization.
 Here are some key features: